-&lt;sup>8 FED.
+FED.
 R. CIV.
 P. 1.
 Other procedural systems similarly provide guiding procedural values.
-See, e.g., UNCITRAL Arbitration Rules Article 17 ("The arbitral tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute."); LONDON COURT OF INTERNATIONAL ARBITRATION - ARBITRATION RULES 14.4(i)-(ii) (2014) (The arbitration tribunal has "a duty to act fairly and impartially as between all parties, giving each a reasonable opportunity of putting its case and dealing with that of its opponent(s); and a duty to adopt procedures suitable to the circumstances of the arbitration, avoiding unnecessary delay and expense, so as to provide a fair, efficient and expeditious means for the final resolution of the parties' dispute."); Directive 2013/11/EU on Alternative Dispute Resolution for Consumer Disputes and Amending Regulation (emphasizing the need to "[ensure] access to simple, efficient, fast and low-cost ways of resolving domestic and crossborder disputes"); English Civil Procedure Rules and Practice Directions 1.1 ("These Rules are a new procedural code with the overriding objective of enabling the court to deal with cases justly and at proportionate cost" which entails "ensuring that the parties are on an equal footing", "saving expense," and "ensuring that [a case] is dealt with expeditiously and fairly"); Kenya Civil Procedure Act of 2010, Chapter 21, §1A(1) ("The overriding objective of this Act and the rules made hereunder is to facilitate the just, expeditious, proportionate and affordable resolution of the civil disputes governed by the Act.").
+See, e.g., G.A.
+Res.
+68/109, UNCITRAL Arbitration Rules, at 15 (Dec.
+16 2013) ("The arbitral tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute."); LCIA ARB.
+R. 14.4(i)-(ii) (2014) (The arbitration tribunal has "a duty to act fairly and impartially as between all parties, giving each a reasonable opportunity of putting its case and dealing with that of its opponent(s); and a duty to adopt procedures suitable to the circumstances of the arbitration, avoiding unnecessary delay and expense, so as to provide a fair, efficient and expeditious means for the final resolution of the parties' dispute."); Directive 2013/11/EU of the European Parliament and of the Council of 21 May 2013 on Alternative Dispute Resolution for Consumer Disputes and Amending Regulation (EC) No 2006/2004 and Directive 2009/22/EC, 2013 O.J.
+(L 165) 63 (emphasizing the need to "[ensure] access to simple, efficient, fast and low-cost ways of resolving domestic and cross-border disputes"); U.K. Civ.
+P. R. 1.1 ("These Rules are a new procedural code with the overriding objective of enabling the court to deal with cases justly and at proportionate cost" which entails "ensuring that the parties are on an equal footing," "saving expense," and "ensuring that [a case] is dealt with expeditiously and fairly...."); Kenya Civil Procedure Act of 2010, Chapter 21, $\S 1A(1)$ ("The overriding objective of this Act and the rules made hereunder is to facilitate the just, expeditious, proportionate and affordable resolution of the civil disputes governed by the Act.").

-&lt;sup>9 See, e.g., FED.
+See, e.g., FED.
 R. BANKR.
-P. 1001 ("[The Federal Rules of Bankruptcy Procedure] shall be construed to secure the just, speedy, and inexpensive determination of every case and proceeding"); FED.
+P. 1001 ("[The Federal Rules of Bankruptcy Procedure] shall be construed to secure the just, speedy, and inexpensive determination of every case and proceeding."); FED.
 R. CRIM.
 P. 2 ("These rules are to be interpreted to provide for the just determination of every criminal proceeding, to secure simplicity in procedure and fairness in administration, and to eliminate unjustifiable expense and delay."); FED.
 R. EVID.
 102 ("These rules should be construed so as to administer every proceeding fairly, eliminate unjustifiable expense and delay, and promote the development of evidence law, to the end of ascertaining the truth and securing a just determination.").